maettuu/Thesis-on-Low-Resolution-Face-Recognition/README.md

 | rank list comparison (use `rank_list_comparison` to run all methods)             | `mueller2010`, `mueller2013`, `schroff`, `wartmann`, `kendall`, `scipy_kendall`, `weighted_kendall`, `spearman` |
 | standardization comparison (use `standardization_comparison` to run all methods) | `braycurtis`, `canberra`, `chebyshev`, `cityblock`, `cosine`, `euclidean`, `minkowski`, `sqeuclidean`           |

+* --standardization_method, -s\
+Select `standardize`, `subtract_mean` or `omitted` to define the preprocessing of the lists with cosine distances.
+This argument is only important whenever methods for a standardization comparison are chosen (default: `standardize`).
 * --record_output, -r\
 Include to record scores such as recognition rates, runtime and score files (default: `False`)
 * --enable_bigger_cohort, -bc\